 Shoes to Wear with a Casual Suit

-Sneakers are acceptable, too, when done correctly.
+Sneakers with suits are acceptable, too, when done correctly.
 They need to be simple and in top condition.

 Keep in mind that not every sneaker type will look good.
 Thus, sporty sneakers aren’t the right style to wear with your casual suit.

 Leather and canvas are both fine materials, but avoid logos and bold designs.

 How to Accessorize the Look

 Accessories are always an excellent way to add personality to your suit; often, they are the only way to add a dash of you.

 Your accessory options are relatively limited when you’re adding them to a formal suit, but you have room to branch out to wear casually.

 For example, your belt is one area where you can really change things up.